rscohn2/syclreference/source/intro.rst

 Modern workload diversity has resulted in a need for architectural diversity; no single architecture is best for every workload.
-A mix of scalar, vector, matrix, and spatial (SVMS) architectures deployed in CPU, GPU, AI, and FPGA
+A mix of scalar, vector, matrix, and spatial (SVMS) architectures deployed in CPU, GPU, AI, and FPGA :term:`accelerators <Accelerator>` is required to extract the needed performance.
-`accelerators <glossary.html>`__
-is required to extract the needed performance.

 Today, coding for CPUs and accelerators requires different languages,